Overview of India’s Insolvency and Bankruptcy Code

 This is an Insight article, written by a selected partner as part of GRR's co-published content.
 Read more on Insight

-This overview contains a summary of the most significant developments in Indian insolvency and bankruptcy law since August 2020.
+This article contains a summary of the most significant developments in Indian insolvency and bankruptcy law since August 2021.
 Where possible, the legislative changes and relevant case law are discussed simultaneously to give the reader an understanding of the letter of the law and its interpretation.
-Some trendsetting judgments are also discussed, and a small overview of the changes brought about by the covid-19 pandemic is provided.
-The overview also outlines a brief summary of legislative changes in the pipeline.
+Some trendsetting judgments are also discussed in this article.
+The article also includes a brief summary of legislative changes in the pipeline.

-- Amendments to the Insolvency and Bankruptcy Code
+- Insolvency and Bankruptcy Code amendments and subordinate regulations

 - Whether the commercial wisdom of the committee of creditors is unassailable